jmr1/vclcache/README.md

 Installation
 ------------

-Build 32 bit and 64 bit version of vclcache.
+Build 32 bit version of vclcache (optionally 64 bit version for 64 bit compilation but it is not necessary).

-In below locations rename original cl.exe into cl_real.exe and make a copy of its corresponding cl.exe.config to cl_real.exe.config (your paths may be different):
+In the below locations rename original cl.exe into cl_real.exe and make a copy of its corresponding cl.exe.config to cl_real.exe.config (your paths may be different):
 - 32bit compilation in C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin
 - 32 to 64 bit cross compilation in C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\x86_amd64 (VS ide on 64 bit Windows also uses that)
 - 64 bit compilation in C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\amd64

-Copy already built cl.exe into above locations making sure 32 bit version of cl.exe is copied into first 2 locations and 64bit version into 64 bit location.
-Also copy dll's the new cl.exe depends on or add the dll location to the PATH.
+Copy already built cl.exe into above locations.
+Optionally copy 64 bit version of cl.exe into 64 bit location but 32 bit cl.exe will work too (64 bit cl.exe version in 32 bit locations won't work).
+Also copy all the dll's the new cl.exe depends on or add the dll location to the PATH.

 Environment Variables